mturkol/regressionBF/README.md

-# Bayes Factors for Model Selection in Multivariate Regression Designs
+# Bayes Factors for Model Selection in Multivariate Regression

-> linearReg_R2stat.m - a function to compute the Null-based Bayes Factor (BF)
+> [linearReg_R2stat](/linearReg_R2stat.m) - a function to compute the Null-based
-> for a Multivariate Regression design.
+> Bayes Factor (BF) for a Multivariate Regression design.
 > Written by [Mert Türkol](mailto:mturkol_at_gmail_dot_com), (c) 2019.

 linearReg_R2stat computes the BF (ratio between marginal likelihoods) by